Specialist Prosthodontist London

-What is the difference between a general dentist and a prosthodontist?
+What is the difference between a general dentist and a specialist prosthodontist?

 Patients who are referred to a prosthodontist usually have a more complex dental needs such as a complicated bite, severely broken down, decayed or worn teeth and have difficulty eating or talking.
 For these patients, a full mouth rehabilitation is often required, taking into account functionality and aesthetics.